Dry, Chapped and Cracked Lips

 - Avoid alcohol: alcohol consumption can lead to dehydration, making it harder for your body to absorb water

-- Don’t lick your lips: saliva dries out lips – moisture is removed as saliva evaporates from the lips
+- Don’t lick your lips: saliva dries them out – moisture is removed as the saliva evaporates

-- Be wary of cosmetic products: such as flavoured lip balms, stick balms or ointments that contain petrolatum (to lock in moisture) and dimethicone (to seal cracks in dry lips)
+- Be wary of cosmetic products: such as flavoured balms, stick balms or ointments that contain petrolatum (to lock in moisture) and dimethicone (to seal cracks)

-- Eat well: a lack of vitamins, such as Vitamin A, B, C, B2 and E, can be a cause of cracked lips
+- Eat well: a lack of vitamins, such as Vitamin A, B, C, B2 and E, can cause cracks to form

-- Don’t bite your lips: while it may be tempting, biting on peeling lips can cause further damage.
+- Don’t bite: while it may be tempting, biting on peeling lips can cause further damage

 If your problems persist, it’s always a good idea to consult your doctor.